Connect with others who understand.

 1. High Blood Sugar Levels From Diabetes

-People with both type 1 diabetes and type 2 diabetes have a higher risk of developing eye problems.
+People with both type 1 diabetes and type 2 diabetes have a higher risk of eye problems.
 This is because high blood sugar levels can damage the delicate blood vessels that bring oxygen and nutrients to the retina.
-Damaged blood vessels then leak fluid into the eye, causing a condition known as diabetic retinopathy.
-When fluid builds up in the macula, it’s known as diabetic macular edema (DME).
+Fluid can then leak into the eye, causing a condition called diabetic retinopathy.
+Fluid buildup in the macula is known as diabetic macular edema (DME).

 In people with diabetes, high blood sugar levels can damage the delicate blood vessels that bring oxygen and nutrients to the retina.

-Elevated blood glucose (sugar) levels also cause cells in your eyes to produce vascular endothelial growth factor (VEGF) proteins.
-These proteins are responsible for creating new blood vessels.
-However, in people with DME, VEGF causes abnormal blood vessels to grow in the eye that are leaky and don’t work properly.
+Elevated blood glucose (sugar) levels also cause cells in the retina to produce vascular endothelial growth factor (VEGF) proteins, which are responsible for making blood vessels.
+However, in people with DME, VEGF causes leaky, abnormal blood vessels that don’t work properly.
 Without the right treatment, DME can lead to vision loss.
 In center-involved DME, central vision — what you see directly in front of you — is affected.
-In non-center-involved DME, peripheral vision outside the center is affected.
+Non-center-involved DME involves areas of the macula near but not including the center, which may cause mild vision changes.

-Because DME can be a complication of diabetes, the first step in treating DME is controlling high blood sugar levels.
+Because DME can be a complication of diabetes, the first step in treatment involves controlling high blood sugar levels.
 Other treatment options include:

-• Anti-VEGF treatment by intravitreal injections (into the eye) to block VEGF proteins
+• Anti-VEGF treatments by intravitreal injections (into the eye) to block VEGF proteins

 • Eye surgery or laser treatment, such as photocoagulation